gretkierewicz/dissertation/README.md

 ###17/12/2020

 - Customization of Degrees list view by adding new serializer (less information in list - more in detail)
+- Extending customization to Positions and Employees lists

 To be done: